-The Wide-Band Data Converters cluster concentrates on three main areas of research: GH-range Digital-to-Analog conversion (D/A), GHz-range Analog-to-Digital Conversion (A/D) and a set of important aspects related to the Space-Time dimensions (synchronisation, signal alignment, phased-arrays).
+The Wide-Band Data Converters cluster concentrates on three main areas of research: GH-range Digital-to-Analog conversion (D/A), GHz-range Analog-to-Digital Conversion (A/D) and a set of important aspects related to the Artificial Intelligence (AI) circuits and systems, beamforming, mm-wave transmitters and receivers.
 Our D/A research covers the stand-alone Digital-to-Analog function, its extension towards the mixing-function in a common block Mixing-DAC, its extensions towards Power-Amplifiers (PA), mm-wave I/Q modulators, and the associated extensions along the space-time dimensions into a phased-array of D/A conversion units for digital beam forming and multi-beam transmission.
 Our A/D research covers Nyquist ADC, Sigma-Delta ADC and their extensions along the space-time dimensions into a phased-array of A/D conversion units for digital beam forming and multi-beam reception.
 The focus of our Sigma-Delta research is on continuous-time modulation for both low-pass and band-pass converters.
 A particular new emphasis of our research is the novel beam-forming Sigma-Delta Modulator.
-At the moment, we concentrate, together with our industrial partners, on two main application areas: automotive and aerospace.
+At the moment, we concentrate, together with our industrial partners, on two main application areas: automotive and wireless telecommunication.

 Based on the Shannon–Hartley theorem, we know that to get higher communication channel capacity, we need to widen the communication bandwidth as much as possible.
 We need wide-band data converters!
 In practice, the communication bandwidth is regulated, since the medium is common.
 The air is for everyone and there are many parties who want to do wireless communication.
 Therefore, service providers need to buy a license in order to utilize a given RF band for communication and they are not allowed to transmit any electromagnetic waves above specified power outside their assigned licensed band.
 This ensures that there is sufficient bandwidth available for all parties to use and minimizes interference.

 To maximize the communication the utilization of a given RF band, i.e. to increase the spectrum efficiency of our communication, our research at the Wide-Band Data Converters cluster focuses on two main areas: improving linearity and reducing noise, and enabling multi-beam communication through digital beam-forming.